PulseRain/zephyr/README.rst

 ***********************************

-This repository is a fork of Zephyr 1.13.0 release, and is customized to support PulseRain Reindeer Soft CPU (https://github.com/PulseRain/Reindeer)
+This repository is a fork of Zephyr 1.13.0 release, and is customized to support `PulseRain Reindeer Soft CPU <https://github.com/PulseRain/Reindeer>`

+Community Support

 Community Support
 *****************